zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 To install this library in your project, use a build tool such as Maven, Gradle or Ant.
 Use the following link to get necessary artifacts: https://zowe.jfrog.io/artifactory/libs-release/org/zowe/sdk/zowe-kotlin-sdk/.

-For a Maven project, to set up the SDK as a dependency:
+For a Maven project, add the SDK as a dependency by updating the `pom.xml` file:

 ```
 <dependency>